 1. Cheap Hostels – travel on a budget

 The cheap hostel refers to the one(s) with the lowest prices in town.
-Most likely the service and facilities are not to a high standard, and in general their location is perhaps not in the city center.
+Most likely the service and facilities are not to a high standard, and most likely their location is not in the city center.

 The facilities, services, and ratings are generally of a lower level when comparing with the other hostels in town.
+Simple logic, right?!

 The biggest dorm is usually the cheapest – obviously.

 2. Homely & Cosy Hostels

 There is the kitchen you can use, as well as an actual living room and many more little details which make a place feel like a home.

 Here you might find a age restriction so just in case, make sure you are able to stay at this specific party-oriented hostel before you arrive.
 It is quite easy to recognize a party hostel simply by their photos on the booking platforms and descriptions on their own website.